N1Xsite/7969_N1Xsite_website_archive_yaml/index.md

 # Hey, stay safe!
-Btw, this is ://N1X.site/
+Btfwd, this is ://N1X.site/
 #### We're elated to cache your presence !!
 ---